gaph-pucrs/MA-Memphis/README.md

 ```

+**WARNING:** The VHDL model supported by Memphis is still not validated with MA-Memphis.

 The scenario contains a description of the applications that will be evaluated in the platform.
 Create a yaml file (in this example we will use the name scenario.yaml) that contains:
 ```yaml